Investor Education: DIVIDENDS

 Rule of 72

-At the end, I want you to become familiar with something that is called “Rule of 72”.
+In the end, I want you to become familiar with something that is called “Rule of 72”.
 It is used to determine how many years it would take an investment to double in value, with compounding interest.
-You simply divide 72 by the interest rate, or dividend yield, or rate of return to determine how long it will take.
+You simply divide 72 by the interest rate, or the dividend yield, or rate of return to determine how long it will take.

 For example, if you’re receiving 6% in dividends, divide 72 by 6, and you get 12, meaning the investment will take 12 years to double, all other things being constant.
 Of course, with stocks, the price is rarely constant, so price appreciation will speed up the doubling process.

-Contrary-wise, you’d expect price depreciation to always slow down this process, but when a company’s stock price declines while maintains its dividend payout, you’ll actually receive more shares when you reinvest your dividends at this lower stock price.
+Contrary-wise, you’d expect price depreciation to always slow down this process, but when a company’s stock price declines while maintaining its dividend payout, you’ll actually receive more shares when you reinvest your dividends at this lower stock price.

 For example, let’s assume you own 100 shares of XYZ company.
 If it pays out a steady $1.00/share dividend, this is worth 5 shares when XYZ’s price is $20.00 (100 shares x $1.00 dividend = $100.00, divided by $20.00 = 5 shares).